yoko-vicky/dynamic-sitemap-with-next/README.md

 # Dynamic Sitemap on Next.js Pages Router

-This is an example of adding sitemap to next.js app router project.
+This is an example of adding a sitemap to next.js app router project.

 ## Built With